-Constipation early pregnancy can be managed through lifestyle changes like increasing fibre intake, staying hydrated, and being active, which can be influenced by dietary adjustments, iron supplements, and insufficient fibre-rich food intake.
+Constipation in early pregnancy can be managed through lifestyle changes like increasing fibre intake, staying hydrated, and being active, which can be influenced by dietary adjustments, iron supplements, and insufficient fibre-rich food intake.

-Prenatal multivitamins are essential for pregnant women, but may cause side effects like constipation, stomach upset and diarrhoea.
+Prenatal multivitamins are essential for pregnant women but may cause side effects like constipation, stomach upset and diarrhoea.
 Prenatal vitamins help in fulfilling nutritional gaps during pregnancy.
 Some prenatal vitamins for pregnancy cause constipation.
 Trimacare multivitamin for pregnant women, formulated for Indian women, is the best option, providing trimester-wise care and is easily digestible.

 CAUSES OF CONSTIPATION DURING PREGNANCY